 They run a daily morning service throughout the season and from the beginning of May to the end of September there’s also an afternoon service as well.

-Where to get tickets:
+Where to get Hogwarts Express train tickets

 Tickets should be bought well in advance if you know that you definitely want to do the trip.

-You can either buy tickets direct from West Coast Railways if you want to organise the trip yourself or you could go as part of a tour which might suit if you’re based in another city without your own transport.
+You can either buy tickets direct from West Coast Railways if you want to organise the trip yourself or you could go as part of a tour which might suit if you’re based in another city without your own transport. (see below)

 If you’re driving to Fort William then I have a couple of tips for you.